-- 5. The Portuguese delegation noted that the preparation of the review had been a good challenge, which had brought many opportunities for improvement in its human rights situation. - 6.
-Portugal informed that the Government was considering a proposal to create a National Human Rights Commission.
+5. The Portuguese delegation noted that the preparation of the review had been a good challenge, which had brought many opportunities for improvement in its human rights situation.

+6. Portugal informed that the Government was considering a proposal to create a National Human Rights Commission.
 This would be a government body that would coordinate the inter-ministerial work in the field of human rights.
-It would significantly improve its ability to participate in exercises such as the UPR, the presentation of national reports to treaty bodies, and, first and foremost, would bring clear added value to the concrete implementation of human rights.
-It was hoped that Portugal could formally announce its creation in March 2010 at Council. - 7.
-Portugal further noted that this Commission would be different in nature from its national human rights institution, the Ombudsman (Provedor de Justiça), which fulfills the Paris principles' criteria and was accredited with "A" status since 1999. - 8.
-Portugal noted the appointment of a Secretary of State for Equality, who will have within her priorities the 4th National Plans for Equality and Against Domestic Violence and the 2nd National Plan against Trafficking in Human Beings.
+It would significantly improve its ability to participate in exercises such as the universal periodic review, the presentation of national reports to treaty bodies, and, first and foremost, would bring clear added value to the concrete implementation of human rights.
+It was hoped that Portugal could formally announce its creation in March 2010 at Council.

+7. Portugal further noted that this Commission would be different in nature from its national human rights institution, the Ombudsman (Provedor de Justiça), which fulfils the criteria of the Paris Principles and was accredited with "A" status since 1999.

+8. Portugal noted the appointment of a Secretary of State for Equality, who will have within her priorities the fourth National Plan for Equality and Against Domestic Violence and the second National Plan against Trafficking in Human Beings.
 She will promote women's entrepreneurship in the context of fighting the global economic and financial crisis.
 The Government will propose to Parliament the adoption of an Equality Act and a new legislation to allow same sex marriages.